xak2000/nomad/website/source/guides/operating-a-job/advanced-scheduling/spread.html.md

 page_title: "Spread"
 sidebar_current: "guides-operating-a-job-spread"
 description: |-
-  The following guide walks the user through using the spread stanza in Nomad.
+  The following guide walks the user through using the spread block in Nomad.
 ---

 # Increasing Failure Tolerance with Spread

 The Nomad scheduler uses a bin packing algorithm when making job placements on nodes to optimize resource utilization and density of applications.
 Although bin packing ensures optimal resource utilization, it can lead to some nodes carrying a majority of allocations for a given job.
 This can cause cascading failures where the failure of a single node or a single data center can lead to application unavailability.

-The [spread stanza][spread-stanza] solves this problem by allowing operators to distribute their workloads in a customized way based on [attributes][attributes] and/or [client metadata][client-metadata].
+The [spread block][spread-block] solves this problem by allowing operators to distribute their workloads in a customized way based on [attributes][attributes] and/or [client metadata][client-metadata].
 By using spread criteria in their job specification, Nomad job operators can ensure that failures across a domain such as datacenter or rack don't affect application availability.

 ## Reference Material

-- The [spread][spread-stanza] stanza documentation
+- The [spread][spread-block] block documentation
 - [Scheduling][scheduling] with Nomad

 ## Estimated Time to Complete